ALL-STAR GAMES: 1934, 1942 LIGHTS: 1940

 As if the extreme dimensions weren't enough, both teams' bullpens were actually in play in the right and left center field corners.
 Just about any ball hit that far would probably be an inside-the-park home run anyway, but still, you'd think they would at least try to avoid needless controversies by putting up a small fence around the bullpens like they did at Washington's Griffith Stadium.
 Or they could have simply put the bullpens in that spacious foul territory!

-The most dramatic event at the Polo Grounds was Bobby Thomson's game-winning home run in the 1951 playoff game when the Giants beat the Dodgers.
+Without a doubt, the most dramatic event in the Polo Grounds' history was Bobby Thomson's game-winning home run in the 1951 playoff game when the Giants beat the Dodgers.
 The most spectacular defensive play was Willie Mays' incredible catch of the long drive to center field hit by Vic Wertz of the Cleveland Indians in the 1954 World Series, which turned the momentum in the Giants' favor.
-Only four people ever hit home runs into the center field bleachers, the last of whom was none other than Hank Aaron, in 1962.
+Only four people ever hit home runs into the center field bleachers, and the last two came on consecutive days in 1962, by Lou Brock and Hank Aaron.

-For many years there was a big railroad switching yard on the north (left field) side of the stadium, and a high-rise apartment complex was built there sometime after World War II.
+For many years there was a big commuter rail / mass transit switching yard on the northeast (left field) side of the stadium, but it closed soon after World War II and a high-rise apartment complex was built there in 1951.
 Dark, creepy, archaic, bizarre, and ill-suited for baseball viewing, the Polo Grounds offered fewer and fewer incentives for the Giants to stay there as the years passed.
 Finally, they left New York and relocated to San Francisco in 1958, the same year the Dodgers migrated to California.
 There were some protests from Giants fans, but the move ultimately caused much less emotional anguish compared to what Brooklynites suffered.

 The Polo Grounds got a brief second (baseball) life in 1962, when the National League expansion franchise New York Mets began playing.
-The diamond was moved eight feet forward, reducing the distance to center field but not to the foul lines, since the right and left field walls went straight forward.
+The center field distance marker was changed from "483" to "475," but it turns out that diamond was not moved eight feet forward.
+I base this conclusion on the fact that multiple photos show that the foul lines (extended) intersected the dugouts at the same point as they had when the Giants played there in the 1950s.
+The foul poles did not move, either.
+New distance markers were placed on the right and left field walls, but not as many as before.
 Soon after the Mets moved into brand-new Shea Stadium in 1964, the Polo Grounds were demolished.

 The Polo Grounds were also home to two pro football teams: From 1925 to 1955 the NFL New York Giants played there, and from 1960 to 1963 the AFL New York Titans (who became known as the Jets in 1963) played there.